 The Living Suomenlinna project aims to map the relationships of local residents and agents to contemporary changes in Suomenlinna.
 In 1991, Suomenlinna was added to the UNESCO World Heritage List, as a unique monument of military architecture.

 The research is conducted as a part of Cultural Production and Landscape Studies in the Faculty of Humanities at Turku University.
-The research is funded by Jenny and Antti Wihuri Foundation, Jutikkala Fund and Helsinki Tourism Foundation in 2017-2018 and.
+The research is funded by Jenny and Antti Wihuri Foundation, Jutikkala Fund, the Finnish Cultural Foundation and Helsinki Tourism Foundation in 2017-2019.

-Niina Naarminen and Pauliina Latvala-Harvilahti attend the International Oral History Association (IOHA) conference ”Memory & Narration” in the University of Jyväskylä 18–21.6.
-2018 by co-presenting a poster with doc.
+Niina Naarminen and Pauliina Latvala-Harvilahti attended the International Oral History Association (IOHA) conference ”Memory & Narration” in the University of Jyväskylä 18–21.6.2018 by co-presenting a poster with doc.
 Riina Haanpää (Living with Cultural Heritage, ”LiviHeri”-Project in Rauma.)

 Keynote at the Nordic World Heritage Conference in Rauma 12.9.2017 with doc.
 Riina Haanpää: Living in the World Heritage Sites in Finland: Cases Old Rauma and Suomenlinna.

-Oona Simolin attends Europa Nostra Serbian Managing Historic Urban Landscapes –summer school in Serbia Novi Sadi 6.-13.8 and Nordic Symposium on Tourism and Hospitality Research.
+Oona Simolin attended Europa Nostra Serbian Managing Historic Urban Landscapes –summer school in Serbia Novi Sad 6.-13.8.2018 and Nordic Symposium on Tourism and Hospitality Research.
 Tourism Implications and Dilemmas –conference in Norway, Alta 24.-26.9.2018.

 Head of the Living Suomenlinna research, Doc.
-Pauliina Latvala-Harvilahti (firstname.lastname@example.org) studies how local communities, stakeholders, heritage officials and the local newspaper reflect the change(s) and continuities of the Suomenlinna islands and its mindscapes concerning the last decades, as well as the ideas for the future Suomenlinna.
+Pauliina Latvala-Harvilahti (email@example.com) studies people’s place attachment and meanings of locality: how communities, stakeholders and heritage officials reflect the change(s) and continuities of the Suomenlinna islands and its mindscapes concerning the last decades, as well as the ideas for the future Suomenlinna.
 In addition, the use of history in heritage-ization will be one of her special interests.

 Latvala-Harvilahti is an adjunct professor/docent in Cultural Heritage Studies at the University of Turku and in Folklore Studies at the University of Helsinki, Finland.
 Among other themes, her areas of interest include oral history, heritage politics and heritage conventions, heritage communities and local level everyday culture, fieldwork methodology and representations of the past(s) and futures.